Natural Area: Redstone Quarry

 Education

-Redstone Quarry serves as a outdoor classroom for the University of Vermont, where faculty and students study the complex interplay between geological history and local ecology.
-The site is a primary destination for the UVM Geology Department, providing hands-on field trip opportunities to observe Monkton Quartzite and ancient shoreline features.
+Redstone Quarry serves as an outdoor classroom for the University of Vermont, Middlebury College, and local public schools.
+The site provides hands-on field trip opportunities to observe Monkton Quartzite and ancient shoreline features.
+University of Vermont faculty and students study the complex interplay between geological history and local ecology.
 Students also engage in active stewardship through courses like "Applied Natural Areas Conservation and Stewardship," where they develop real-world management plans for vegetation and trail systems.

 Community